Refuse & Recycling Services

 Residents can place out one bulk item for free collection each week, which will be picked up on your regular collection day.
 If you put a mattress out for collection, it must be covered in plastic or with a mattress disposal kit.
 The following are not considered bulk items and will not be picked up by Advanced Disposal as such: electronics (TVs, printers, etc.), construction debris, landscape waste, concrete, stone, dirt, large automobile parts, liquid waste, or tree stumps

 If you put a mattress out for collection, it must be covered in plastic or with a mattress disposal kit.

 Sharps and used needles can be placed next to your refuse bin on your regularly scheduled garbage pick up day in a securely taped or closed milk jug, laundry detergent jug, or sharps container.
 In addition, the container must be clearly marked "Sharps" with a dark permanent marker.
 For questions on sharps disposal, contact the Village Manager's Office at 847-664-4010.

 During the weeks of New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, and Christmas Day, service will be delayed by one day for residents with normal collections following the holiday.
-For example, if New Years Day falls on a Tuesday, collections be delayed one day that week for all customers who receive their service Tuesday through Friday.
+For example, if New Year’s Day falls on a Tuesday, collections be delayed one day that week for all customers who receive their service Tuesday through Friday.